sambowyergis/sambowyergis.github.io/_posts/2026-04-12-ztv-stpauls-viewshed.md

 I chose St Paul's Cathedral as my case study for reasons that go beyond its recognisability.
 At 111m to the cross, it sits considerably lower than many of the towers surrounding it in the City of London — yet it benefits from some of the most legally robust visibility protections of any structure in the UK.
 The London View Management Framework (LVMF) designates a series of protected viewing corridors from locations across London — Parliament Hill, Kenwood, Primrose Hill and others — within which development height is strictly controlled to preserve sightlines to the Cathedral.
 This makes it an ideal test case: unlike a tall building where you are simply mapping what can be seen, here there is a statutory framework to cross-reference against the output.

-A standard bare-earth Digital Terrain Model would produce an unrealistically open viewshed in this context, so I used a Digital Surface Model (DSM) incorporating building heights to ensure surrounding structures correctly occlude lines of sight — a more methodologically honest approach in a dense urban environment.
+A standard bare-earth Digital Terrain Model would produce an unrealistically open viewshed in this context, so I used a Digital Surface Model (DSM) incorporating building heights to ensure surrounding structures correctly occlude lines of sight.

 ## Methodology